ericniebler/stl2/review/2010808 Batavia review.md

 AM: [iterator.synopsis] Recommend putting Permutable, Mergeable, and Sortable into Algorithms header [not changing at this time, rationale on the reflectors.]

-TS: [iterator.requirements.general]/12 & /14 “Up to but not including the element pointed to by the…” -> “Up to but not including the element, if any, pointed to by the…” [so changed]
+TS: [iterator.requirements.general]/12 & /14 "Up to but not including the element pointed to by the…" -> "Up to but not including the element, if any, pointed to by the…" [so changed]

 TS: [iterator.requirements.general] last sentence of p13 duplicates first sentence of p15.